jazzband/django-redshift-backend/README.rst

 Differences from postgres_psycopg2 backend
 ==========================================

+* Use 'integer identity(1, 1)' for AutoField
+* Use 'timestamp' for DateTimeField
 * Not use RETURNING.
 * Not use SELECT FOR UPDATE.
 * Not use SET TIME ZONE.
+* Not use Index

 LICENSE
 =======